 Securing Your Boat To The Shallow Water Anchor

 This seems to get everyone all worked up and most people really overcomplicate the mounting solutions for the anchor pins.
-Don’t over think it.
+Don’t overthink it.
 You really don’t need anything fancy.

-Here’s a few mounting options:
+Here are a few mounting options:

 Fishing Rod Holders: